 The limited purpose health FSA allows you to only be reimbursed for dental and vision care expenses incurred during the plan year.
-Unlike a general purpose FSA, it an be used in conjunction with an HSA.
-Participating in both the HSA and LPFSA plans allows you to maximize your savings and tax benefit.

 The limited-purpose FSA covers qualified out-of-pocket expenses for dental and/or vision care for you, your spouse or dependents.

 Typical eligible expenses include dental cleanings, fillings, crowns, orthodontics, contact lenses, eyeglasses, eye exams and vision correction procedures.
-The maximum amount you can defer to the limited-purpose FSA is \$2,750 per year.